top of page

 • Boosts metabolism: Digesting protein requires more energy than fats or carbs, slightly increasing calorie burn.

-For people focused on weight loss or muscle maintenance, protein is not just a nutrient but a tool to improve and manage total body composition.
+For those focused on weight loss or muscle maintenance, protein is not just a nutrient but a tool to improve and manage total body composition.

 How Much Protein Do You Need to Lose Weight and Maintain Muscle?